johnaweiss/HTML-Micro-Templating/README.md

 Designed to minimize effort for the HTML programmer.
 Provides features that the `<template>` tag doesn't offer alone.
 For example, template-fields can be placed anywhere in the template, including element attributes.
 HTML programmer can easily mix and match templates, containers, and records, as long as the fields match.

 All dynamic assets can be contained within a single HTML file.
 No database needed.
-Built using vanilla HTML and Javascript.
+Built using vanilla Javascript.
 No library or framework needed.
 Extremely lightweight Javascript.

 **HTML elements**